Xtra-Computing/ThunderGP/docs/compile_arch.md

 The compilation of ThunderGP is managed by [GNU make](https://www.gnu.org/software/make/manual/html_node/Introduction.html), and we provide a simple way to compile ThunderGP for different applications.
 #### Application selection
-Currently, our framework support accelerate four graph analytic algorithm, it can be selected by compile parameter ```app=xxx``` in the make command
+Currently, our framework supports accelerating four graph analytic algorithms, and it can be selected by compile parameter ```app=xxx``` in the make command.

 | Parameter    | Accelerated algorithm  |
 |--------------|--------------|